juliotrujilloh/NewsLetterSignupProject/README.md

-# News LetterS ignup Project
+# News Letter Signup Project

 This project was built using PostMan for API implementation and was deployed on a Heroku server.